Vonovia (ETR:VNA) PT Set at €65.00 by UBS Group

-Vonovia (ETR:VNA) received a €65.00 ($76.47) target price from equities research analysts at UBS Group in a research note issued on Tuesday, Borsen Zeitung reports.
-UBS Group’s price objective points to a potential upside of 11.76% from the company’s current price.
+Vonovia (ETR:VNA) received a €65.00 ($76.47) price target from UBS Group in a research note issued on Monday, Borsen Zeitung reports.
+UBS Group’s target price indicates a potential upside of 12.26% from the stock’s previous close.

-A number of other research analysts have also weighed in on VNA.
-Royal Bank of Canada set a €53.00 ($62.35) price target on shares of Vonovia in a research note on Monday, July 26th.
-Berenberg Bank set a €66.00 ($77.65) target price on shares of Vonovia in a research note on Monday.
-Kepler Capital Markets set a €67.00 ($78.82) target price on shares of Vonovia in a research note on Monday.
-The Goldman Sachs Group set a €80.90 ($95.18) target price on shares of Vonovia and gave the stock a “buy” rating in a research note on Monday, May 10th.
-Finally, JPMorgan Chase & Co. set a €62.00 ($72.94) target price on shares of Vonovia and gave the stock a “buy” rating in a research note on Tuesday, May 4th.
-Four investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Buy” and an average price target of €64.04 ($75.34).
+VNA has been the subject of several other research reports.
+The Goldman Sachs Group set a €80.90 ($95.18) price target on shares of Vonovia and gave the company a “buy” rating in a research report on Monday, May 10th.
+DZ Bank reiterated a “buy” rating on shares of Vonovia in a report on Tuesday, May 25th.
+Nord/LB set a €57.00 ($67.06) target price on Vonovia in a research report on Monday.
+JPMorgan Chase & Co. set a €62.00 ($72.94) price target on Vonovia and gave the company a “buy” rating in a research report on Tuesday, May 4th.
+Finally, Jefferies Financial Group set a €63.00 ($74.12) price objective on shares of Vonovia and gave the stock a “buy” rating in a research note on Wednesday, June 9th.
+Four equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
+Vonovia currently has an average rating of “Buy” and a consensus target price of €64.38 ($75.74).

 Vonovia SE operates as an integrated residential real estate company in Europe.
 It operates through four segments: Rental, Value-Add, Recurring Sales, and Development.
 The company offers property management services; apartments and property-related services; and value-added services, including maintenance and modernization of properties, craftsmen and residential environment organization, residential environment organization, condominium administration, cable TV, metering, energy supply, and insurances services.